 The stamp design depicts two children — a girl and a boy — standing together with a kinara (candleholder) and the seven lit candles (mishumaa saba) in front of them.
 They are dressed in robes akin to spiritual garments.
 A light-blue circle behind the children’s heads represents wholeness and unifies the figures, and a mosaic motif frames the background.

-Kwanzaa is a festive time for rejoicing in the prospect of health, prosperity and good luck in the coming year.
-It is also a time for contemplation and recollection of past hardships, faced by both individuals and communities, and the ways in which history can inform and affect future happiness.
+Kwanzaa is a festive time for rejoicing in the prospect of health, prosperity, and good luck in the coming year.
+It is also a time for contemplation and recollection of past hardships, faced by both individuals and communities, and the ways in which history can inform and impact future happiness.

 With origins in ancient and modern first-harvest festivities occurring across the African continent, Kwanzaa incorporates and reimagines many communal traditions as a contemporary celebration and reaffirmation of African American culture.

-The Kwanzaa stamp is being issued as a Forever stamp.
-This stamp will always be equal in valued to the current First-Class Mail 1-ounce price.
+Forever stamps will always be equal in value to the current First-Class Mail 1-ounce price.